CloudBurn Rules

 What triggers a finding

-The instance architecture is not arm64 AND the instance family is in the Graviton review set (families that have a direct Graviton equivalent).
+The instance has a known architecture that is not arm64 AND the instance family is in the Graviton review set (families that have a direct Graviton equivalent).
+Instances with no reported architecture are skipped.

 How to remediate